vendrell46/news-qa-app/README.md

  leave it aside and continue with the task to not get stuck and lose a lot of time.

+## Conclusion
+As for the two tickets on Jira board mentioned on the task, I would have to move them back to *Ready for Development* column and write a comment for each with detailed information about what is not working as per acceptance criteria.

 ## Task

 ### Description